gkjohnson/three-mesh-bvh/README.md

 ) : Boolean
 ```

 A generalized cast function that can be used to implement intersection logic for custom shapes.
 This is used internally for [intersectsBox](#intersectsBox) and [intersectsSphere](#intersectsSphere).
+The function returns as soon as a triangle has been reported as intersected and returns `true` if a triangle has been intersected.

-`mesh` is the is the object this BVH is representing. `intersectsBoundsFunc` takes a axis aligned bounding box representing an internal node local to the bvh, whether or not the node is a leaf, and the score calculated by `order
+`mesh` is the is the object this BVH is representing.

+`intersectsBoundsFunc` takes the axis aligned bounding box representing an internal node local to the bvh, whether or not the node is a leaf, and the score calculated by `orderNodesFunc` and returns a boolean indicating whether or not the bounds is intersected and traversal should continue.

+`intersectsTriangleFunc` takes a triangle and the vertex indices used by the triangle from the geometry and returns whether or not the triangle has been intersected with.
+If the triangle is reported to be intersected the traversal ends and the `shapecast` function completes.
+If multiple triangles need to be collected or intersected return false here and push results onto an array.

+`orderNodesFunc` takes the axis aligned bounding box representing an internal node local to the bvh and returns a score or distance representing the distance to the shape being intersected with.
+The shape with the lowest score is traversed first.

 ## SerializedBVH